demisto/content-docs/docs/integrations/scheduled-commands.md

 The `polling_function` decorator can be used to save much of the boilerplate code you would otherwise need to implement yourself to write a polling function.

 All functions implementing this decorator must always return a PollResult object.

+Note: **args must be the first parameter in the function definition and call.**
 #### Code Example
 In the example below, we are polling against the `client.call_api` function.